ucsb-cs32/s21/_lab/lab04.md

  **Task 4:**
 Modify **dataAQ.h/cpp** to support aggregating the police data to the the state level.
 This code may look very similar to what you completed for lab03.
-Note that to distinguish between the two functions, dataAQ should now support the following two methods (included in the STARTER code dataAQ.h):<br>
+Note that to distinguish between the two functions, dataAQ should now support the following two methods (included in the STARTER code dataAQ.h):

 ```
     void createStateDemogData(std::vector<shared_ptr<demogData>> theData);
     void createStatePoliceData(std::vector<shared_ptr<policeData>> theData);
 ```

 Similar to lab03, add any data members to dataAQ that you need to store and aggregate the state data.
-Also add the getter:<br>
+Also add the getter:

 ```
     shared_ptr<policeState> getStatePoliceData(string stateName);